Type-B-Digital/hiring-react-native-supabase/.github/PULL_REQUEST_TEMPLATE.md

 ---

+## 💡 Solution Rationale & User Value

+Please take a moment to explain:

+- Why you structured the solution the way you did
+- What you were optimizing for (e.g. performance, readability, UX)
+- How this benefits the end user

+This helps us understand how you think and make decisions.

+---

 ## 🎥 Demo Video

-Please include a link to a screen recording or Loom video demonstrating the app in action.
+Include a link to a short screen recording (e.g. Loom or MP4) showing the app in use.

 > Example:
 > https://loom.com/share/your-demo-link